 What makes Git different then other Version Control System (VCS) is that it has two parts, a Git Local and a Git Distributive.
-This means that you have a local repository and a remote repository, and the two repositories two not need to be identical.
+This means that you have a local repository and a remote repository, and the two repositories do not need to be identical.
 Git Distributive has commands to synchronize the repository or parts of the repository.
 Git makes it even easier for a team to work together.

 The basic Git commands: